ThimbleFire/Unity2D_Roguelike/README.md

 This is an untitled roguelike project.
 It features turn based movement and combat.
 It is being developed for Android.

+## Loading

+BoardManager calls Game.LoadSession.
+This loads the player's game save.
+It gets the area level the player was last in.
+This area level is used by ResourceRepository to load the correct enemies when BoardManager builds the map.

+TODO Character creation screen / new game & load game.

 ## Combat

 ### Block